 Before you ask “What’s for dinner?”
 Let me state I have no idea.
+That is best part of no recipe cooking.
+Each night a new adventure.

 “What’s for dinner?”
 A nagging question that doesn’t have an answer yet.